Jermu10/seminaari/päiväkirja.md

 ### 2 - Luodaan App.js algorytmi ja muut funktiot

   Tässä käytin eniten tekoälyn apua, koska itselle moni asia oli uutta.
-Tässä suurin osa algorytmistä kommentteineen:
+Koodissakäytetään algorytmejä kuten:

+- filter
+- map
+- sort

         // Function to handle form submission
         const handleSubmit = async (e) => {
           e.preventDefault(); // Prevent the form from submitting normally const startTime = Date.now(); // Record the start time for performance measurement const response = await fetch('/kotus-sanalista_v1.xml'); // Fetch a list of Finnish words const xmlText = await response.text(); // Get the XML content as text const parser = new DOMParser(); // Create a new DOM parser const xml = parser.parseFromString(xmlText, 'text/xml'); // Parse the XML text into an XML document const words = Array.from(xml.getElementsByTagName('s')) // Get an array of <s> elements .map(node => node.textContent) // Extract the text content of each element .filter(word => word.length <= input.length && canFormWord(input, word)) // Filter words that can't be formed from the user input
             .sort((a, b) => b.length - a.length); // Sort words by length in descending order
           const maxLength = words[0]?.length || 0; // Get the length of the longest word, or zero if there are no words const longestWords = words.filter(word => word.length === maxLength).slice(0, 5); // Get the five longest words
           setResult(longestWords); // Update the result state variable with the list of longest words const endTime = Date.now(); // Record the end time for performance measurement console.log(`Found ${longestWords.length} words in ${endTime - startTime} ms`); // Log the result and elapsed time to the console
         };

         // Function to check if a given word can be formed from a set of letters const canFormWord = (letters, word) => {
             const letterCount = countLetters(letters.toLowerCase()); // Get the frequency of letters in the given set const wordCount = countLetters(word.toLowerCase()); // Get the frequency of letters in the given word
             // Check if each letter in the word occurs at least as many times as in the set for (let [letter, count] of wordCount) {
               if (!letterCount.has(letter) || letterCount.get(letter) < count) {
                 return false; // If any letter is missing or has insufficient count, return false }
             }
             return true; // If all letters are present in sufficient count, return true };

 ### 3 - Generoiva funktio